sysadmin-info/raspberrypi/README.md

-# raspberry pi nodejes pm2
+# raspberry pi nodejes npm pm2
 script that installs nodejs, npm and pm2 on a Raspbery Pi 4b